vgurianov/uml-sp/docs/oos.md

 3. Object modeling.
 An object-oriented model is a set of interact objects.
 Object-oriented simulation can realization both event modeling and process modeling (and as system dynamic).
 For instance, event orientations approach for object-oriented simulation conside in paper [3].
 For examples are AnyLogic, FlexSim, and Simio.

-In our view those world views differ describe of time.
+In our view, those world views differ describe of time.

 ## Time in UML2 SP
 In works of simulation differentiate three kinds a time.
 It is a physical time, system time, and wallclock time.
 The physical time is a time of investigated system.
 The simulation time is an image of time in model.
 The wallclock time is a time of compute experiment on computer.
 In UML2 SP the time defines in models.
 The *Analysis Model* defines a physical time.
-All objects have concurrent threads.
+All objects have [concurrent](https://en.wikipedia.org/wiki/Concurrent_computing) threads.
 These threads interact according to the rules like in nature.
 Simple example are *Single Threaded Execution* and *Producer-Consumer* patterns.
 The *Design Model* defines a system time.
-If selecting a sequential computing then system time is parallel processes time.
+If selecting a sequential computing then system time is [parallel](https://en.wikipedia.org/wiki/Concurrent_computing) processes time.
 If selecting concurrent or distributed computing then system time is time of concurrency processes.

-We often use quasi-parallel model of time in Analysis Model for simplicity if it possible.
+We often use parallel model of time in Analysis Model for simplicity if it possible.

 ## UML2 SP and ABS
 The basic concept of agent based modeling (ABS) is an agents and their interaction.
 Pegden opinion “it is not a new discrete event world view”; it is variant object-oriented approach.
 We opinion a base idea of ABS is [net-centric](https://en.wikipedia.org/wiki/Net-centric) conception.